SilkRose/Pony/stories/slow-motion-surprise-party/slow-motion-surprise-party.md

 Fluttershy gasped.
 "The ones you plane yourself?"

-"Yes."
+Lola nodded as she continued to eat.

 "Oh, my."

-Lola continued to eat.

 *I knew sloths didn't move very fast but two months late is crazy.*